Understanding which Moodle Hosting solution is best for your organisation can seem like a large and daunting task.

 Previously, a drawback of cloud-based hosting was always the security implications, believing that it wasn’t as secure as physical-based solutions.
 Whilst this may have been true in the past, it isn’t any longer.
 With the introduction of large companies such as Amazon with their Amazon Web Services solution, cloud-based hosting security is now in line with physical hosting.
 With that, physical hosting does have its advantages; a particular example is hosting within China.
 We work with many China-based organisations, and for them to circumnavigate the firewall, physical hosting is needed.
 Whilst security is similar with both solutions, the risk with cloud-based hosting is still higher than physical hosting, so organisations where safety is paramount, such as the military, may have processes in place requiring data never leaves their infrastructure.
 In that case, physical hosting is the solution.

 Finally, it’s essential to understand the cost of both solutions.
 There is no considerable set-up cost associated; the expense comes from the subscription to your chosen hosting provider, such as AWS.
 With physical hosting, you need to purchase a server, which results in a high startup cost, and beyond this, you will need security products and a technician to manage this for you.

 Carefully considering all of the above points will make your LMS experience a much more successful one.
 Still, it’s essential to understand that downtime and issues will happen even with the best solution.
 That’s why it’s crucial to have a support partner who will react and assist you with any problems that might arise.

-At Titus, we have a 99.1% uptime guarantee for our Moodle hosting solutions and have a well-defined process for managing upgrades.
+We have a 99.1% uptime guarantee for our Moodle hosting solutions and have a well-defined process for managing upgrades at Titus.
 Find our more about our Moodle Hosting.

 With over 150 global customers and more than 100 years of combined Moodle experience, we like to think we know a thing or two about e-learning.